Taymouth Castle: Speech and drama school (1982)

-Restoration plans (1982 – date)
+Restoration plans (1982–date)

 Despite its many changes of use and its requisitioning by the government, through the war years and beyond, legal ownership of the castle was still retained by the MacTaggart family, who had first turned the castle into a hotel in 1922.
 However, they had been unable to make any real commercial use of the castle since the boarding school for children of American servicemen closed in 1979.
-Throughout the 1990s, the family had been unsuccessfully trying to sell the estate, with Madonna and Cher both being initially interested.
+Throughout the 1990s, the family had been unsuccessfully trying to sell the estate, with Madonna and Cher both being reported to be interested.
 In 1995, the castle and estate were on the market for £5.5m.

 By the year 2000, the castle was suffering badly from leaks and rot.
 It was eventually sold to a building consortium in 2005 for £12m.
 At the time of purchase, plans to redevelop the castle as a "six-star" hotel with 150 rooms had already been approved by Perth and Kinross Council.
 However, since then, due to the huge costs involved and the need to find suitable investment, progress has been slow, with work starting and stalling.
 Millions of pounds have already been spent in preventing further deterioration of the castle and upon its ongoing conversion.
 By May 2006, the main buildings were stabilised, with further restoration continuing in the following years.
 These included new windows, extensive refurbishment to the state rooms and a new roof.

-Despite the difficulties in completing the project, one of the developers said in 2008 that "We have spent millions of pounds saving one of Scotland's finest, most beautiful properties and we are proud of that.
+Despite the difficulties in completing the project, one of the developers said in 2008 that: "We have spent millions of pounds saving one of Scotland's finest, most beautiful properties and we are proud of that.
 The east wing and the west wing were totally derelict and the seven principal rooms have been saved, all under the watchful eye of Historic Scotland."

 By 2015, work began on hotel suites under the banner of Taymouth Castle Estate.
 By 2016, enough work had been completed at the castle for it to operate as an events centre, hosting a number of weddings, corporate events and banquets.
 In October 2016, an Open Day was held at the castle, to promote it further as a wedding venue for 2017.